 Having been locked during the Covid pandemic for social distancing purposes by the Mountain Bothies Association, most bothies are now open once more.
 For updates, check the MBA website.

 What you need to stay in a bothy

 Sometimes you’ll have a bothy completely to yourself, other times you’ll arrive to find it already full to the brim.
 This being so, a good rule of thumb is to prepare exactly as you would for a wild camp, as this is what you'll be doing if there's no room at the inn.
-This means bringing your best sleeping bag, best sleeping pad, best camping stove, cooking utensils, biodegradable washing-up liquid, headlamp, toiletries, toilet paper and – most importantly – your tent.
+This means bringing your best sleeping bag, best sleeping pad, best camping stove, cooking utensils, biodegradable washing-up liquid, best headlamp, toiletries, toilet paper and – most importantly – your tent.
 As you’ll be hiking to reach the bothy, you’ll also need all the usual hiking essentials.

 The main heat source in many bothies is a fireplace, so a lighter or a pack of matches is also essential, while candles are also useful for extra light.
 Hopefully, there will be a supply of logs when you arrive and good bothy etiquette requires you to replenish the stores before you leave.
 For more information on bothy etiquette, see the Bothy Code.

 In a region known as ‘the Great Wilderness', Shenavall is one of the MBA’s most iconic bothies.
 It is popular with peak baggers, as it provides access to An Teallach and the Fisherfield Six, some of Scotland’s most remote Munros.
 The bothy was renovated in 2013-14 and features a fireplace, kitchen and sleeping spaces.